The Swiss social security system

 The first and second pillars are compulsory, while the third is voluntary.

-The second pillar: an occupational benefit plan (PP)
+The second pillar: an occupational benefit plan (LOB)

 This is compulsory for all salaried persons.
-It complements AVS coverage so that the two pillars combined allow insured persons to maintain the same standard of living as prior to retirement (about 60% of their last income).
-The employer transfers contributions deducted from employees’ monthly salaries to occupational benefit funds which then pay out a monthly pension or a lump sum once the insured persons have reached retirement age.
+It complements OASI coverage so that the two pillars combined allow insured persons to maintain the same standard of living as prior to retirement (about 60% of their last income).
+The employer transfers contributions deducted from employees’ monthly salaries to occupational benefit funds, which then pay out a monthly pension or a lump sum once the insured persons have reached retirement age.
 Contribution rates may vary from one company to another depending on the type of coverage provided.
-The employer’s contribution is at least equal to that of his/her employee, although it is often greater.
+The employer’s contribution is at least equal to their employee’s contribution, and it is often greater.

 The third pillar: 3a/3b

-The OFAS controls the Confederation’s social insurance system and oversees its effective functioning and ongoing adjustment.
-OFAS is also the competent federal authority in matters relating to family allowance, youth and inter-generational relations, as well as in general questions of social policy.
+The FSIO controls the Confederation’s social insurance system and oversees its effective functioning and ongoing adjustment.
+FSIO is also the competent federal authority in matters relating to family allowance, youth and inter-generational relations, as well as in general questions of social policy.

 Provisions in force relating to social insurance in Switzerland can be consulted through the classified compilation of the legislation of the canton of Vaud.